bit-soul/bit-soul/README.md

 # bit-soul

 ## What
-BitSoul is a De-Social product based on [BRC-Soul Protocol](https://github.com/bit-soul/brc-soul) build on BitCoin.
+BitSoul is trying to build a de-social network based on BitCoin, the most secure blockchain.
 <https://dapp.bitsoul.xyz>

 ## How